Roswell Park’s Christine Ambrosone, PhD, admits she may not have pursued the most conventional route to becoming a leading breast cancer researcher.

 At Roswell Park, we are doing our part to help underserved patients gain access to life-saving treatments, manage the cost of care and navigate insurance red tape.
 We discussed our initiatives during the Buffalo Cancer Moonshot Summit, and we are dedicated to the national effort.

 As we mark National Minority Cancer Awareness Week, our Office of Community Outreach and Engagement wants you to be aware of six ways you can reduce your cancer risk.
-We encourage you to share this information with friends and loved ones, and follow these tips for living a healthy life.

 In Western New York and across the country, the Hispanic population is one of the fastest growing population groups.
 Puerto Ricans are the second largest Hispanic subgroup in the U.S., residing predominantly in the Northeast and along the east coast.
 In WNY, two-thirds (66.5 percent) of the Latino population is of Puerto Rican heritage.
-At Roswell Park Cancer Institute, researchers are interested in knowing the cancer needs of local Hispanics and are conducting research to figure this out.
+At Roswell Park Comprehensive Cancer Center, researchers are interested in knowing the cancer needs of local Hispanics and are conducting research to figure this out.

 Historically, Japanese women were much less likely to be diagnosed with breast cancer than American women.
 However, as Western lifestyles become a part of everyday life in Japan, breast cancer rates are on the rise.